ctlab/GADMA/docs/source/user_manual/installation.rst

 * Cython (for ``moments``)
 * mpmath (for ``moments``)

-To draw demographic models one should install the following:
+To draw demographic models one should also install the following packages:

 * matplotlib (>= 0.98.1)
 * Pillow (>= 4.2.1) - optional
 * ``moments`` (>= 1.0.0)

-To calculate Confidence Intervals:
+To calculate confidence intervals one should install:

 * pandas

 Installing the latest release
 ------------------------------

-The latest release of BoTorch is easily installed either via ``pip``:
+The latest release of GADMA is easily installed via ``pip``:

 .. code-block:: console

     $ pip install gadma

 .. warning::
-    Installation via ``pip`` will not install ``moments`` library.
+    Installation via ``pip`` will not install the ``moments`` library.
 To install it one should run:

     .. code-block:: console